Interpol chief Meng Hongwei under investigation, China says

-BEIJING (Reuters) - China said on Sunday that it was investigating Meng Hongwei, after the head of the global law enforcement organisation Interpol and Chinese vice minister for security was reported missing in France.
+BEIJING/PARIS (Reuters) - China said on Sunday it was investigating Meng Hongwei for suspected wrongdoing after the head of the global law enforcement organisation Interpol and Chinese vice minister for security was reported missing in France.

+The statement by a Chinese anti-graft body was the first official word from China about Meng since his disappearance was reported in France on Friday.
 Meng had been reported missing by his wife after travelling last month from France, where Interpol is based, to China.

-“Public Security Ministry Vice Minister Meng Hongwei is currently under investigation by the National Supervisory Commission for suspected violations of law,” the Chinese anti-graft body said in a brief statement on its website.
+“Public Security Ministry Vice Minister Meng Hongwei is currently under investigation by the National Supervisory Commission for suspected violations of law,” the Chinese anti-corruption body said in a brief statement on its website.

-The statement was the first from China since Meng’s disappearance was reported in France on Friday.
+Interpol said later that Meng had resigned as president of the organisation, and that South Korean national Kim Jong Yang would become its acting president, while it would appoint a new president at a Nov 18-21 meeting of the organisation in Dubai.

+Interpol said earlier over the weekend that it had asked Beijing to clarify Meng’s situation.

 When asked about the Chinese announcement on Sunday, France’s Interior Ministry said it had no information.

-The French ministry said on Friday that Meng’s family had not heard from him since Sept.
-25, and the French authorities said his wife had been placed under police protection after receiving threats.
+The French ministry said last Friday that Meng’s family had not heard from him since Sept.
+25, and French authorities said his wife was under police protection after getting threats.

 French police have been investigating what is officially termed in France a “worrying disappearance”.

-Interpol had said it had asked Beijing to clarify Meng’s situation.
-The organisation had no immediate comment on Sunday.

-Local French media reported that Meng’s wife had issued a brief statement from a hotel in Lyon, in which she expressed her concerns over the situation.
+Local French media broadcast a video which they said was from Meng’s wife Grace, in which she issued a brief statement from a hotel in Lyon to express her concerns.
+Reuters could not confirm the comments attributed to her.

-“As long as I can’t see my husband in front of me, speaking to me, I can’t have any confidence,” Grace Meng was quoted as saying by French TV stations and Sunday newspapers which added she made the comments with her back to a TV camera, in order to hide her appearance.
+“As long as I can’t see my husband in front of me, speaking to me, I can’t have any confidence,” Grace Meng was quoted as saying by French TV stations and Sunday newspapers.

+The websites of French papers broadcast video clips showing Meng speaking in a trembling voice, with her back to a TV camera in order to hide her appearance.

+“This is a matter for the international community.
+This matter belongs to my motherland,” she added in the video clips.

 Meng, 64, was named to the post of Interpol president in late 2016, part of a broader Chinese effort to gain leadership positions in key international organisations.